-Directors Continuing to Serve

-Fred C. Weyand, 79, (1998) has been a Director of the Corporation since 1986 and a Director of the Bank since 1981.
+Directors Continuing to Serve Shares of Common Stock of the Corporation Beneficially Owned at February 23, 1996 Percent of Class FRED C. WEYAND, 79, (1998) has been a Director of the Corporation since 1986 and a Director of the Bank since 1981.
 He was Vice President of the Corporation from 1976 to 1982; Senior Vice President of the Bank from 1980 to 1982 and Corporate Secretary from 1978 to 1981.
 He served as a commissioned officer in the United States Army from 1940 to 1976 and held the office of Chief of Staff from 1974 to 1976.
 He is a Trustee under the Will and of the Estate of S.M.
 Damon.
 His reported beneficial ownership of the Common Stock includes 8,000,000 shares owned by the Estate of S.M.
 Damon as to which he shares voting and investment powers and 11,305 shares in his wife's revocable living trust as to which he shares voting and investment powers.

-Robert C. Wo, 70, (1998) was a Director of the Corporation from 1974 to 1989 and again since 1992 and has been a Director of the Bank since 1963.
+8,021,305 25.78 ROBERT C. WO, 70, (1998) was a Director of the Corporation from 1974 to 1989 and again since 1992 and has been a Director of the Bank since 1963.
 He has been President and Secretary of BJ Management Corp., a management consulting company, since 1979.
 He has been Chairman of C.S.
 Wo & Sons, Ltd., a manufacturer and retailer of home furnishings, since 1973.
 His reported beneficial ownership of the Common Stock includes 8,000 shares in the Betty and Bob Wo Foundation as to which he shares voting and investment powers, and 300 shares held jointly with his wife.

-Executive Officers

-Philip H. Ching--His reported beneficial ownership of the Common Stock includes 10,808 shares held in his wife's revocable living trust as to which Mr. Ching disclaims beneficial ownership and 8,387 shares that Mr. Ching has the right to acquire within 60 days through the exercise of stock options.

-Donald G. Horner--His reported beneficial ownership of the Common Stock includes 9,704 shares that Mr. Horner has the right to acquire within 60 days through the exercise of stock options.

-Howard H. Karr--His reported beneficial ownership of the Common Stock includes 2,118 shares held in his wife's revocable living trust, 602 shares held in his wife's individual retirement account, 2,500 shares held in a custodial account for a child for which he has sole voting and investment powers, and 12,440 shares that Mr. Karr has the right to acquire within 60 days through the exercise of stock options.

-Nominees, Directors Continuing to Serve and Executive Officers

-Beneficial Ownership of all Nominees, Directors, and Executive

-Officers as a Group (19 persons).
+14,850 Executive Officers PHILIP H. CHINGHis reported beneficial ownership of the Common Stock includes 10,808 shares held in his wife's revocable living trust as to which Mr. Ching disclaims beneficial ownership and 8,387 shares that Mr. Ching has the right to acquire within 60 days through the exercise of stock options.
+31,101 DONALD G. HORNERHis reported beneficial ownership of the Common Stock includes 9,704 shares that Mr. Horner has the right to acquire within 60 days through the exercise of stock options.
+31,508 HOWARD H. KARRHis reported beneficial ownership of the Common Stock includes 2,118 shares held in his wife's revocable living trust and 602 shares held in his wife's individual retirement account as to which Mr. Karr disclaims beneficial ownership, and 2,500 shares held in a custodial account for a child for which he has sole voting and investment powers, and 12,440 shares that Mr. Karr has the right to acquire within 60 days through the exercise of stock options.
+68,894 Nominees, Directors Continuing to Serve and Executive Officers Beneficial Ownership of all Nominees, Directors, and Executive Officers as a Group (19 persons).
+8,673,870 27.87

-Shares of Common

-Stock of the Corporation Percent

-Beneficially Owned of

-at February 23, 1996 Class

-8,021,305